 Lost & Found Items: The Lost & Found station is located at 1842 West Dan Patch Ave.
 Anyone looking for lost articles should check at this location during the fair from 8 a.m. to 11 p.m. or call (651) 288-4555.
 Items found between 11 p.m. and 8 a.m. should be turned in at the Police Station next door.
 From Tuesday, Sept.
 8 through Thursday, Sept.
 10, Lost & Found hours are 9 a.m. to 3 p.m. and on Friday, Sept.
 11, hours are 9 a.m. to noon.
 Please contact Lost & Found at (651) 288-4555 or visit the office on West Dan Patch Avenue during those hours.
 Starting Tuesday, Sept.
 15 through Friday, Sept.
 25, contact Lost & Found at (651) 288-4400 or visit the Administration Building on Cosgrove Street from 8 a.m. to 3 p.m.

-Medical Aid & Public Safety: The Medical Aid stations provide first aid for minor ailments all 12 days of the fair.
+First Aid & Public Safety: The First Aid stations provide first aid for minor ailments all 12 days of the fair.
 Public Safety provides police and security services and is open 24 hours per day once fair is underway.

 Recognition Programs: The two featured programs are the Century Farm recognition program and the 50 Year award.
 CLICK HERE for more information.

 Smoking Areas - Designated: For the comfort and safety of all, designated smoking areas have been established at convenient locations throughout the fairgrounds.
 Smoking (including use of electronic cigarettes) is now permitted only in these areas.
 Each designated smoking area consists of a bench and receptable to safely deposit spent cigarettes.
 Designated smoking areas are identified on all State Fair maps, which are available by clicking here or at any information booth.